 Today, another person wrote in to ask a dozen or so questions about the xcanex bookscanner.
-She was disappointed with 2 camera-based scanners she got from a crowdfunding campaign last year and she just wanted to be sure what to expect from ours.
+She was disappointed with 2 camera-based scanners she got last year but this time, she wanted to be sure what to expect from ours before ordering.
 So yes, we occasionally get emails with tough questions from super skeptical and frustrated owners of other camera-based “book scanners” which didn’t turn out to be what they expect.
 I had wanted to post an article to warn scanner buyers for quite some time now but kept putting it off.
 Well thanks to the email from the lady today, I finally got it done.
 Just to be clear - the main purpose of this article is not to convince you to buy our scanner (that’s the job of the main page), but more of a guide to let you be aware of what’s out there and what to expect so that you don’t pay a few hundred bucks and end up with just a useless camera on a stand.

 Do you want a photo or a scan?